MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### OpenText Documentum eRoom
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from OpenText Documentum eRoom and intelligently searching it with Microsoft Graph.
-It robustly indexes repositories, folders and files together with their meta data and properties from Documentum eRoom in near real time.
+It robustly indexes repositories, folders, and files together with their meta data and properties from Documentum eRoom in near real time.
 The connector fully supports OpenText Documentum eRoom’s built-in user and group management.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-opentext-documentum-eroom-connector)